idiomatic-go/postgresql/README.md

 PostgreSQL functions for timestamps and next values.

 ~~~
-// ExpandSelect - given a template, expand the template to build a where clause if configured
+// ExpandSelect - given a template, expand the template to build a WHERE clause if configured
 func ExpandSelect(template string, where []Attr) (string, error) {
 }

-// WriteInsert - build a SQL insert statement with values list
+// WriteInsert - build a SQL insert statement with a VALUES list
 func WriteInsert(sql string, values [][]any) (string, error) {
 }